 Data has the power to make businesses more successful, improve healthcare, and advance scientific research.
 This makes it—and the skills needed to analyze and interpret it—a valuable asset for organizations of all types and sizes.
 Demand for analysts who can provide data-driven solutions has more than doubled over the last few years, giving rise to new career opportunities for those who want to work in the field.
-As demand for data expertise has grown, so have the number and diversity of master’s degree programs in the field of analytics.
-Currently, three types of programs are most prevalent: master’s in data analytics, master’s in data science, and master’s in business intelligence.
+As demand for data expertise has grown, so have the number and diversity of online degree programs in the field of analytics.
+Currently, there are online bachelor’s in data analytics programs, and three prevalent types of master’s programs: master’s in data analytics, master’s in data science, and master’s in business intelligence.

 Analytics degree programs are both evolving and interdisciplinary.
-In addition, there is not a specific accrediting body that sets curricular guidelines, or oversees degree requirements and naming conventions.
-Consequently, master’s in analytics programs are offered by many different departments, including data science, computer science, engineering, statistics, and more.
+In addition, at the master’s degree level, there is no specific accrediting body that sets curricular guidelines, or oversees degree requirements and naming conventions.
+Consequently, analytics programs may be offered by one of more schools or departments within a college or university, including data science, computer science, engineering, statistics, and business.
 Also, because there is no standardized name for these degrees, it can be hard to compare programs across universities, as programs with the same name may have a different focus.
 Conversely, programs with totally different names may actually have very similar curricula.

 With this research, we have created a comprehensive and proprietary database of programs that allows students to compare programs across universities without worrying about different naming conventions.
 For each program, we have included detailed information about course requirements and options, admissions criteria, tuition costs, and more.